semaphoreci/semaphore/docs/docs/using-semaphore/promotions.md

 <Steps>

-1. Go to the **Deployment Targets** tab.
+1. Go to the **Deployment Targets** tab
-2. Press **Create your first Deployment Target**.
+2. Press **Create your first Deployment Target**

     ![Creating a deployment target](./img/deployment-target-create.jpg)

 3. Fill in the deployment details:
-    - Name of the deployment.
+    - Name of the deployment
-    - Optional description.
+    - Optional description
-    - Optional URL of the deployed application.
+    - Optional URL of the deployed application
-    - Optional bookmarks.
+    - Optional bookmarks
 4. Press **Next**

     ![Example deployment target](./img/deployment-target-1.jpg)